cambridge-collection/cudl-data-processing-xslt/README.md

 This script will zip up the xslt and uploads to s3.

+Once done remember the commit the new version with

+    git add VERSION
+    git commit -m "Releasing new version"
+    git push

 Once complete you can deploy the new version by editing the configuration in https://github.com/cambridge-collection/cudl-terraform